 Motivation in the status quo misses the point.
-It strives to get the most out of people by offering the best incentives and to stop people slacking off by providing clear retributions.
-Unfortunately, science has been telling us for decades that this kind of motivation is very limiting especially considering the complex environment we work in today.
+It strives to get the most out of people through a stick and carrot approach: incentives as a reward and punishments as a deterrent.
+Unfortunately, science has been telling us for decades that this kind of motivation is very limiting within organisations, especially considering the complex environment we work in today.
 Let’s break this down:

 Motivation - a brief introduction